 7.4.4.X Scheduling IE

-The Scheduling IE is used by the controller to schedule slots to be used by intended device.
+The Scheduling IE is used by the controller to schedule blocks or slots to be used by intended device.
 The Content field of the Scheduling IE shall be formatted as shown in Figure 7-X.